NAME¶

 mask=/path/1:/path/2: The paths to mask separated by a colon.
 A masked path cannot be accessed inside the containers within the pod.

-no-new-privileges: Disable container processes from gaining additional privileges.
+no-new-privileges: Disable container processes from gaining additional privileges through the

 seccomp=profile.json: JSON file to be used as a seccomp filter.
 Note that the